January 18-May 6

 The Legal Theory Workshop brings leading scholars from around the world to discuss their works in progress with law students, graduate students in philosophy, and interested faculty.
 All the papers will address legal issues from a theoretically informed perspective or theoretical issues relevant to the understanding of law.
 The seminar will involve biweekly discussions with leading scholars, with intervening preparatory weeks for students to gain background in the relevant topic.
 Students will be expected to attend all sessions, participate regularly, write a handful of short reaction papers (1-2 pages) and complete a longer analytical paper involving little research (12-15 pages) at the end of the term about one of the subjects covered in class.
 Students who wish SAW credit may elect to write a somewhat longer paper.

-This year's program includes a highly distinguished list of speakers whose work addresses the formation of trust relationships between criminals, criminal law, freedom of speech, property, the justification of the state and judicial review.
-The list of speakers is available at https://law.ucla.edu/centers/interdisciplinary-studies/law-and-philosophy-program/events/legal-theory-workshop/.
+This year's program includes a highly distinguished list of speakers whose work addresses religious liberty,constitutional law, criminal law, responsibility, contracts, and other aspects of private law.
+The list of speakers is available at https://law.ucla.edu/academics/centers/law-philosophy-program/legal-theory-workshop.